ElectricalGang

 The materials used in LEDs are usually gallium arsenide (GAS), gallium phosphide (GAP), or gallium arsenide phosphide (GASP).
 Any of the above materials can be used in the construction of LED but the color of the illuminated light changes with the change of material.

-In the table below you can see the name of the material, the corresponding color of the light they emit.
+In the table below you can see the name of the material and the corresponding color of the light they emit.

 MATERIALS IN CONSTRUCTION